InstituteOfDataArchitecture/ioda.co/src/app/relational-databases-for-analysts/optimizing-a-relational-database/page.md

 **Indexes** can enhance query performance by enabling faster retrieval of specific rows from storage.
 This lesson focuses on indexes.

-## This is just an introduction

-If you are not familiar with computer sceince, this lesson will seem a bit overwhelming.
-Don't worry, you don't need to understand everything, and the training will not be difficult.
-The aim is just to give you a high-level mental model of what database optimization is.

 ## IO The most important factor

 The IO (Input/Output) between storage and CPU is the most common bottleneck of a database.